codingvivi/VDJ-Xone-Viv2/README.md

 ### 16 pages of functionality

-instead of using the mode button to cycle through 3 mere pages it brings you to a menu page.
+instead of using the mode button to cycle through 3 mere pages, it shows a menu page with buttons A-P representing a sub-menu each.
+This means 16 pages in total,
+some still assignable.
+The shift button could allow for 16 more.

 ### Consistent, square deck control layout